Lady Chief Justice

-The Lord Chief Justice, currently The Right Honourable The Lord Burnett of Maldon, is the Head of the Judiciary of England and Wales and the President of the Courts of England and Wales.
+The Lady Chief Justice, The Right Honourable the Baroness Carr of Walton-on-the-Hill, is the Head of the Judiciary of England and Wales and the President of the Courts of England and Wales.

-- Representing the views of the judiciary of England and Wales to Parliament and Government.
+- Representing the views of the judges and magistrates of England and Wales to Parliament and Government.

-- The welfare, training and guidance of the judiciary of England and Wales.
-The Lord Chief Justice discusses with Government the provision of resources for the judiciary, which are allotted by the Lord Chancellor.
+- The welfare, training and guidance of the judges and magistrates of England and Wales.
+The Lady Chief Justice discusses with Government the provision of resources for the judiciary, which are allotted by the Lord Chancellor.

-- The deployment of judges and allocation of work in courts in England and Wales.
+- Deciding the court areas in which individual judges sit and allocating work to the courts in England and Wales.

 The LCJ also:

 - Sits on important criminal, civil and family cases.
-The LCJ gives judgments and lays down practice directions in many of the most important appeal cases.
+The LCJ gives judgments and lays down practice directions (these set out the approach that must be taken to cases in future) in many of the most important appeal cases.

 - Shares responsibility with the Lord Chancellor for the Office for Judicial Conduct Investigations Office, the body which investigates complaints made against judicial office holders.